founder-z/zeroone-docs/puropati/ji-ben-she-ding.md

-# basic setting

-## content

-Text elements can fill text dynamically or statically.

-## Tooltip

-You can enter the element displayed when hovering statically or dynamically.
+# Basic setting## ContentText elements can fill text dynamically or statically.## TooltipYou can enter the element displayed when hovering statically or dynamically.## WorkflowClick \"New\" to set a new workflow for the button.##

-## Workflow

-Click \"New\" to set a new workflow for the button.

-##